Abhishek-VG/work-shop-tail-wind-css-react/README.md

 * Tailwindcss
 * Redux
 * Implemented search
-* Implemented lazy feature using Intersection observer
+* Implemented lazy loading of contents feature using Intersection observer
 * JSON are loaded on demand